 To ensure survey results represented the population, weighting corrected for under- or over-representation of sub-groups by gender, age, location, country of birth and socioeconomic status (SEIFA 1–5 low socioeconomic status, SEIFA 6–10 high socioeconomic status).

 Our department commissioned YouthInsight to carry out this survey.
-In 2020–21, they surveyed parents, teachers and career advisers to complement the youth survey.
-They will conduct the next teachers and career advisers survey in 2022 and the next Youth in STEM survey in 2023.
+In 2022–23, they surveyed parents, teachers and career advisers to complement the youth survey.

-Read the 2021 Youth in STEM survey report
+Refer to the 2023-24 Youth in STEM survey report for more detailed information and project methodology.

 Read about our methodology.